 Research in Theater

-There are dozens of opportunities for student-faculty research, and the College and the department are eager to support student initiative in this area.
+There are dozens of opportunities for student-faculty research in theater, and the College and the department are eager to support student initiative in this area.

 ConnSSHARP, the Connecticut College Social Sciences, Humanities and Arts Research Program, offers summer research stipends in the humanities and social sciences.
 The stipends are offered on a competitive basis, and the summer research projects typically are followed by research during the academic year.